Understanding Third-Party Car Insurance

 The most appealing thing about third-party insurance is that it can be cheaper than full comp cover.
 This is because the insurance company only has to pay to third parties, and doesn’t have to give cover for the policy holder’s car.

 Another benefit of third-party insurance is that it is the most straightforward car insurance product in that there’s less mystery as to what it gives cover for.
 Full comp packages are different across companies, with each company offering different extras, excess options, added features, and more.
-These can make full comp more appealing, but it can also make them more confusing.
+These can make full comp more appealing when looking for the best car insurance deals, but it can also make them more confusing.
 Third-party insurance only covers damage for other persons or property, making it easy to understand

 Some Issues with Third-Party Insurance